YINI-lang/YINI-spec/README.md

 ---

 **Y**et another **INI** markup language - `YINI` is a config and settings file format (similar (but not same) to INI-files) for computer software that consists of plain text with a very simple structure and notation, comprising of Key–Value pairs and Key-List pairs, grouped in sections.
-YINI uses conventions that are familiar to programmers of the C-family of languages.
+YINI uses conventions that are familiar to programmers mainly of the C-family of languages. **[More about YINI](<./Docs/YINI-About.md>)**

 This project and repository deals with the specification for the YINI markup language.